paiqo/Databricks-VSCode/README.md

 Alternatively it can also be downloaded from the VS Code marketplace: [Databricks VSCode](https://marketplace.visualstudio.com/items?itemName=paiqo.databricks-vscode).

 # Setup and Configuration
-The configuration happens directly via VS Code.
-Simply open the settings via File -> Preferences -> Settings or by using the (Windows) keyboard shortcut ```CTRL + ,```
+The configuration happens directly via VS Code by simply [opening the settings](https://code.visualstudio.com/docs/getstarted/settings#_creating-user-and-workspace-settings)
 Then either search for "Databricks" or expand Extensions -> Databricks.
 The settings themselves are very well described and it should be easy for you to populate them.
 Also, not all of them are mandatory!
-Some of the optional settings allow better integration with Databricks-Connect but this is still work in progress.
+Some of the optional settings will allow better integration with Databricks-Connect but this is still work in progress.
 To configure multiple Databricks Connections/workspaces, you need to use the JSON editor.
 ``` json
 		...